tpai/dotfiles/README.md

 ```
 sh ~/.dotfiles/uninstall.sh

-rm -rf ~/.dotfiles
 ```

-If you no longer need this dotfiles, please run without hesitation.
+Run this command if you are no longer need the dotfiles.